Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Claremont Meadows has 43 active public transport stops serving a mix of bus routes.
-These stops are served by 22 individual routes, collectively providing 2060 weekly passenger trips.
-Transport accessibility is rated excellent with residents located an average of 158 meters from the nearest stop.
-Most residents commute outward using cars as the dominant mode at 91%.
+These stops are serviced by 22 individual routes, collectively providing 2060 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 158 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode at 91%.
 Vehicle ownership averages 1.8 per dwelling, above the regional average.
-According to the 2021 Census, a high 34.5% of residents work from home, which may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport